Excloudx6/YashwanthBOT/README.md

 ### Prerequisites

-Firstly, you will need to install discord.py, which this project utilizes
+Firstly, you will need to install discord.py, which is the API wrapper for discord that this project utilizes

 ```
 # Linux/OS X